 By Rebecca Haberman, MD, as told to Stephanie Watson

-Psoriatic arthritis and psoriasis aren't curable, but they are becoming more treatable.
+Psoriatic disease isn't curable, but it is becoming more treatable.
 While not everyone can achieve clear skin or pain-free joints, things are improving with each new drug that we have to treat them with.

-Our stable of drugs is growing exponentially, which is really important, especially in psoriatic arthritis, where one particular medication doesn't treat everyone with the disease.
+Our stable of drugs is growing exponentially, which is really important where one particular medication doesn't treat everyone with the disease.

 The diagnosis of psoriatic disease has also come a long way.
 It was under-recognized for a long time.
 It's only been in the past 10 to 15 years that people have really begun to pay attention to it.
 Since then, it's become easier to diagnose it.